Fitzgibbon, Queensland: Geography

 The suburb is one of the smallest suburbs in Brisbane.
 The suburb is roughly triangular in shape, and is bounded by the North Coast railway, Cabbage Tree Creek, and Telegraph Road.
 It was subdivided for residential use in the 1980s and 1990s.

 History

-The suburb was named after Abram Fitzgibbon, who was chief engineer of railways in Queensland in the 1860s.
+The suburb was named after Abram Fitzgibbon, who was the chief engineer of railways in Queensland in the 1860s.

 The area was previously the site of a council landfill.
 The landfill was first opened on 1 December 1981, and was located on Telegraph Road (now the Bill Brown Sports Reserve).
 On 14 January 1985, the site was closed and moved further south to Roghan Road (now the site of the Hidden World playground).
 It operated until 30 September 1995.